StackToolbox/aws-sam-webpack-plugin/README.md

 const awsSamPlugin = new AwsSamPlugin();

 {
-  // Loads the entry object from your template.yaml or tempalte.yml
+  // Loads the entry object from the AWS::Serverless::Function resources in your
+  // template.yaml or template.yml
   entry: awsSamPlugin.entry(),

   // Write the output to the .aws-sam/build folder